ayeshamukhtar1997/Healthcare-Analytics/README.md

 https://www.kaggle.com/ronitf/heart-disease-uci

 2. Download the "Predic Heart Disease.py" file and copy the sections of the code into Jupyters Notebook

+3. Install the libraries used on your PC

+4. Change the name of CSV data file in your code

-3. Run each code cell sequentially and get the accuracy and results
+3. Run each code cell sequentially.